 Management believes that adjusted funds from operations ("AFFO") and AFFO per share are also appropriate supplemental measures of a REIT's operating performance.
-We calculate AFFO by adjusting Normalized FFO for certain non-cash items.
+We calculate AFFO by adjusting Normalized FFO for certain cash and non-cash items.

-For all periods presented (other than the twelve months ended December 31, 2020), FFO (diluted), Normalized FFO, AFFO and FFO, Normalized FFO and AFFO per diluted share include the dilutive impact of the assumed full exchange of the Exchangeable Senior Notes for shares of common stock.
-The Exchangeable Senior Notes were anti-dilutive for purposes of calculating earnings per diluted share for all other periods presented, and as such, were treated as anti-dilutive for purposes of calculating FFO, Normalized FFO, AFFO and FFO, Normalized FFO and AFFO per diluted share for such periods.
+Other than for the three months ended December 31, 2024, September 30, 2024 and June 30, 2024, FFO (diluted), Normalized FFO, AFFO and FFO, Normalized FFO and AFFO per diluted share include the dilutive impact of the assumed full exchange of the Exchangeable Senior Notes for shares of common stock.

-For the three months ended March 31, 2022, 102,333 shares issuable upon vesting of the performance share units ("PSUs") were dilutive, as the performance thresholds for vesting of these PSUs were met as measured as of March 31, 2022.
-No shares were issuable upon vesting of the PSUs for the three months ended December 31, 2022, September 30, 2022 and June 30, 2022 and the twelve months ended December 31, 2022, as the performance thresholds for vesting of the PSUs were not met as measured as of the end of those respective periods.
+For the three months ended September 30 and June 30, 2024, 25,352 shares and 20,713 shares, respectively, issuable upon vesting of the PSUs were dilutive, as the performance thresholds for vesting of these PSUs were met as measured as of the respective periods.
+No shares were issuable upon vesting of the PSUs for all other periods presented, as the performance thresholds for vesting of the end of those respective periods.